Inside Track: How to Find the Right Technical Talent

 2. Why Would Anyone Want this Job?

 In years past, tech-seeking interviewers had the upper hand, as they were under the assumption, possibly rightfully so, that the interviewees desperately needed/wanted the job.
 Fast-forward to today’s world filled with tech talent who can easily job-hop when they aren’t challenged or appreciated because the demand for their skills exceeds the supply of talent.
-In 2019, there were 700,000 unfilled IT jobs in the U.S. according to LinkedIn.

 Now the reverse posturing is true.
 Those who want to hire the right technical talent need to understand the importance of selling candidates on the overall benefits of the job.
 Therefore, before posting a job listing, or interviewing any candidates, ask yourself “why would anyone want this job?”.